-Advanced Treble Choir

-This vocal ensemble is an advanced group for singers who have had experience in a chorus.
-Continued study of tone production and breath control, perceptual skills, elementary sight reading, and music theory concepts are stressed.
-Each year members are required to participate in several formal concerts presented by both the individual choruses and the combined choral department.
+Advanced Treble Choir This vocal ensemble is an advanced group for singers who have had experience in a chorus.
+Continued study of tone production and participate in several formal concerts presented by both the individual choruses and the combined choral department.
 Upon completion of the course students may audition for membership in the Concert Choir or Chamber Choir.
+Students must enroll in both semesters of this program.
+Prerequisite: Audition required with the director

-Prerequisite: One year of previous choral instruction and recommendation of the director.
-Eligible: 9 by audition, 10, 11, 12 Credit: 1
+Eligible: 9 by audition, 10, 11, 12